 You can change your SRA or Roth contribution percentage at any time during the year.
-SRA and Roth deductions will automatically stop once you have reached your limit allowed by the IRS.
+SRA and Roth deductions will automatically stop once you have reached the limit allowed by the IRS.

-2020 SRA Limits
+2021 SRA Limits

-The maximum annual contribution to an SRA or Roth for 2020 is \$19,500.
+The maximum annual employee contribution to an SRA or Roth for 2021 is \$19,500.
 If you are age 50 and above, the annual catch up contribution is \$6,500.
-Employees with over 15 years of service may be eligible for an additional amount of contribution.
+Employees with over 15 years of service may be eligible for an additional catch-up contribution.